sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 <img src="http://sinabaghal.github.io/images/header.png" width="150%" height="150%">
 </p>

-The main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
+Deep smoothing's main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
 By letting

 $$
 \begin{equation}